KVM GPU

 1. Infiniband prerequisites

-The following describes what to prepare for Infiniband communication between servers:
+The following describes what you need to prepare for infiniband communication between servers:

-• Ensure all target servers are set to Cluster Mode before using Infiniband.
+• Ensure all communication target servers are set to Cluster Mode before using Infiniband.

 • Create a cluster from the Fabric Cluster menu, and add the server you want to communicate with to the created Fabric Cluster in Cluster Mode.

-• For more information about how to set it up, see Fabric Cluster.
+• For more information on how to set it up, see the Fabric Cluster documentation.

 2. Check Infiniband connection status